jackiehjm/stx-docs/doc/source/storage/kubernetes/configure-an-external-netapp-deployment-as-the-storage-backend.rst

     .. _configuring-an-external-netapp-deployment-as-the-storage-backend-mod-localhost:

 #.
-Configure Netapps configurable parameters and run the provided
+Configure NetApps configurable parameters and run the provided
-    install_netapp_backend.yml ansible playbook to enable connectivity to Netapp as a storage backend for |prod|.
+    install_netapp_backend.yml ansible playbook to enable connectivity to NetApp as a storage backend for |prod|.

 #.
-Provide Netapp backend configurable parameters in an overrides yaml
+Provide NetApp backend configurable parameters in an overrides yaml
     file.

     You can make changes-in-place to your existing localhost.yml file